 Weighing in with a thoughtful stream of information and insights is second commentator Richard Harland Smith, who has all the usual facts at his disposal plus plenty of background on the major players.
 The unusual Valley Forge Studio was built in the 1950s to use film to spread faith.
 Having experience in the New York stage scene, Smith imparts a wealth of information on the actors, along with extra detail for Yeaworth’s stock company, several of which are familiar from The Blob.
 Smith suggests that the writers may have tried to add a Jack Kerouac flavor to Tony’s initial rootlessness.

 An image gallery and a trailer round out the package.
-Confirmed monster, horror & sci-fi completists will be interested in this release.
 Jack H. Harris’s pictures were so commercially attractive that he was able to avoid the biggest pitfall for ’50s independents, finding a major distributor without taking a heavy loss.
 American-International Pictures’ Sam Arkoff specialized in acquiring productions that couldn’t find takers, that had to sell out cheap to pay off their loans.
 Harris’s efforts made the grade AND he retained full title.
 That’s a genuine Hollywood success story.

 Reviewed by Glenn Erickson